 On the other hand, Italian bread has a bit more variety in ingredients and shapes.
 While it also uses the basic ingredients of flour, yeast, water, and salt, many Italian bread recipes also include olive oil or milk, which gives the bread a softer texture and richer flavor.
 Italian breads, like Ciabatta and Pagnotta, are often round or somewhat flat and have a denser crumb with smaller holes than French bread.
 The crust of Italian bread is generally thicker and chewier than that of French bread.

 Curious to learn more about kneading and doughs?
 Check our:

-- Dissolve the yeast in warm water (you have to be very careful not to overheat it, or it may kill the microorganisms).
-Let it rest for 10 minutes.
+- Dissolve the yeast in warm water and the sugar (you have to be very careful not to overheat it, or it may kill the microorganisms).
+Let it rest for 5 minutes.

 - In a big bowl or kitchen table, mix the flour with the yeast mixture and knead roughly with your hands, stretching holding one tip of the dough.
 Slam the dough ball on the table every couple of minutes to activate the gluten.
 Incorporate the salt, and knead well for 10 minutes.

 - First proofing.
 Oil the surface of the dough ball, make a cross with a knife and cover with plastic wrap.
 Reserve in a warm place in your kitchen or close to a heater.
 Let the dough be proof for 1 hour.

 - Second proof and shaping.
 After the time has elapsed, stretch the edges of the dough first outwards and fold inwards to the center.
 Put the dough upside down and give the ball a round shape pushing the downer parts of the ball with your fingertips.
 Cover with the same oiled plastic wrap and let the dough proof for another 30 minutes.
 After 15 minutes, Pre-heat the oven to 480 ºF or 250 ºC.